Looking For A Tornado

 Most of the people at the place were already wasted by the time of the show, and the bar next door seemed much more popular than the brick-closet-with-a-stage that they were playing at, though the energy of their newest songs did manage to capture the attention of some of the more heartbroken drunks at the venue’s own half-stocked counter, and they whooped with inebriated commiseration to the end of Concrete As A Painkiller.

-The music crowd itself was dishearteningly sparse, and there was a familiar face among them that Kohao recognized from Athena’s more recent Instagram posts.
+The music crowd itself was dishearteningly sparse, and there was a familiar face among them that Kato recognized from Athena’s more recent Instagram posts.
 He deliberately avoided making eye contact throughout the set, then beelined for the adjacent bar as soon as he’d stored his equipment afterwards; hunching his shoulders to hide his face.

 He wanted to go his normal route; get absolutely fucking blasted, go home with a stranger, feel shitty but useful and get his mind off everything the fuck else.
 It wasn’t a gay bar, though, and he was too bitter to get especially flirty with one of the few guys in the place who set off his bi-dar.
 He and ‘Key had recently started messing around again, too, and something about that seemed to keep kicking him in the shins every time he tried to slut it up.